-Why Do I Feel Responsible for Everything?
-(And How to Stop)
+Why You Feel Responsible for Everyone (And How to Stop)

 Why Do I Feel Responsible for Everything?
 The Real Answer